Best EV charging apps in Australia vary by state.

 - BP Pulse app (Apple or Android) for charging at BP EV chargers https://www.bp.com/en_au/australia/home/products-services/bppulse/

-- Chargebay Pty Ltd app (Apple or Android) for their EV chargers https://chargebay.com.au
+- Chargebay Pty Ltd app (Apple or Android) for their EV chargers.
+They have locations such as Euston and several of their Chargebay branded chargers in Melbourne https://chargebay.com.au

-- ChargeNGo Australia app (Apple or Android) for their EV charger network https://chargengo.co
+- ChargeNGo Australia app (Apple or Android) have their own branded EV charger network and their app shows some other networks’ chargers too https://chargengo.co

 - Elanga app (Apple or Android) for Elanga EV charging network https://elanga.com.au and Elanga also provide an RFID card .